pythonpune/readit/README.rst

 Features
 ********
 * Bookmark multiple URLs at a time
-* Bookmark URL with respective Tags
+* Bookmark url with respective Tags at the same time
 * Search and display Bookmarks by TAG and URL's substring
 * Display all Bookmarks in table format
 * Remove a Bookmarked URL